mislavcimpersak/awesome-dev-fun/README.md

 ## SaaS

-- [Fuck off as a Service](https://github.com/tomdionysus/foaas) - provides a modern, RESTful, scalable solution to the common problem of telling people to fuck off.
+- [Fuck off as a Service](https://github.com/tomdionysus/foaas) - Provides a modern, RESTful, scalable solution to the common problem of telling people to fuck off.
 - [Booleans as a Service](https://booleans.io/) - Create, read, update & delete boolean.